ponylang/rfcs/text/0000-custom-serialization.md

          [----------- Foo instance ------------] [-------- Bar instance -----]
 ```

-this case, the `Foo` class has a `type id` of `135` (address `0x00`), the first field of that object (address `0x08`) points to the object that will be deserialized from position `0x20`, the `Bar` class has a `type id` of `95` (address `0x20`), and the rest of the fields are filled with representations of their numeric values.
+In this case, the `Foo` class has a `type id` of `135` (address `0x00`), the first field of that object (address `0x08`) points to the object that will be deserialized from position `0x20`, the `Bar` class has a `type id` of `95` (address `0x20`), and the rest of the fields are filled with representations of their numeric values.

 ### Change To The Serialization Format

-A class that provides custom serializatoin will provide a method called `_serialise_space()` that returns the number of bytes that must be added to the end of the object's representation for additional serialization data.
-The `_serialise_space()` function could always return the same value if all objects of the class are serialized to the same number of bytes, or it could calculate a function based on the serialization format and the size of the object being serialized.
+A class that provides custom serialization will provide a method called `_serialise_space()` that returns the number of bytes that must be added to the end of the object's representation for additional serialization data.
+The `_serialise_space()` function could always return the same value if all objects of the class are serialized to the same number of bytes, or it could calculate a value based on the serialization format and the size of the object being serialized.
 The details are entirely up to the implementer.
 The extra serialization data will appear after the object's fields and before the next object in the byte array.

 Changing the last example slightly, assume we have code like this: